Welcome to St Michael's Early Years Setting!

 Who are we?

 The Early Years is made up of a Nursery class and a Reception class, where children are able to join us from the age of 3.
 We are in two different rooms called Woodpeckers and Robins.
 Woodpeckers teachers are Mr Morris and Mrs Whipp and and the learning support assistant is Mrs Robertson.
-Robins teach is Ms Pattenden and the learning support assistant is Ms Bennett.
+Robins teacher is Ms Pattenden and the learning support assistant is Ms Bennett.

 Timings of our day: